This document explains how to connect to Garmin MFDs using an Ethernet connection. The integration technology used is called Garmin OneHelm.

 Connecting a Garmin MFD to a network router over Ethernet leads to IP address conflicts, due to the integrated DHCP server.

 It is not possible to use a GX GSM, due to the integrated DHCP server of the Garmin MFD.

-The MFD can also be connected to the GX device using NMEA 2000, see NMEA2000 chapter in the main manual.
+The MFD can also be connected to the Victron system using NMEA 2000, see the NMEA 2000 & MFD integration guide.